ga0357r/cheat-sheets/unity/ECS.md

 See [System Update Order documentation](https://docs.unity3d.com/Packages/com.unity.entities@0.1/manual/system_update_order.html) for more information.

 ## Accessing Entity Data
+Iterating over your data is one of the most common tasks you will perform when implementing an ECS system.
+ECS systems typically process a set of entities, reading data from one or more components, performing a calculation, and then writing the result to another component.

+In general, the most efficient way to iterate over your entities and components is in a parallelizable Job that processes the components in order.
+This takes advantage of processing power from all available cores and data locality to avoid CPU cache misses.

+You can iterate over ECS data in the following ways:
+IJobForEach — the simplest efficient way to process component data entity by entity.

+IJobForEachWithEntity — slightly more complex than IJobForEach, giving you access to the entity handle and array index of the entity you are processing.

+IJobChunk — iterates over the eligible blocks of memory (called a Chunk) containing matching entities.
+Your Job Execute() function can iterate over the Elements inside each chunk using a for loop.
+You can use IJobChunk for more complex situations than supported by IJobForEach, while maintaining maximum efficiency.

+ComponentSystem — the ComponentSystem offers the Entities.ForEach delegate functions to help iterate over your entities.
+However, ForEach runs on the main thread, so typically, you should only use ComponentSystem implementations for tasks that must be carried out on the main thread anyway.

+Manual iteration — if the previous methods are insufficient, you can manually iterate over entities or chunks.
+For example, you can get a NativeArray containing entities or the chunks of the entities that you want to process and iterate over them using a Job, such as IJobParallelFor.

 See [Accessing Entity Data documentation] (https://docs.unity3d.com/Packages/com.unity.entities@0.1/manual/chunk_iteration.html) for more information.